- Chart

 IPO Launch date 1949-05-01 | President, CEO, Operating Officer & Director Mr. Koji Sato | ||

-Sector Consumer Cyclical | Industry Auto Manufacturers | Full time employees 390024 | Website https://global.toyota/en |
+Sector Consumer Cyclical | Industry Auto Manufacturers | Full time employees 390241 | Website https://global.toyota/en |

-Full time employees 390024 | Website https://global.toyota/en | ||
+Full time employees 390241 | Website https://global.toyota/en | ||

-Toyota Motor Corporation designs, manufactures, assembles, and sells passenger vehicles, minivans and commercial vehicles, and related parts and accessories in Japan, North America, Europe, Asia, Central and South America, Oceania, Africa, and the Middle East.
+Toyota Motor Corporation designs, manufactures, assembles, and sells passenger vehicles, minivans and commercial vehicles, and related parts and accessories in Japan, North America, Europe, Asia, Central and South America, Oceania, Africa, the Middle East, and internationally.
 It operates through Automotive, Financial Services, and All Other segments.
 The company offers subcompact and compact cars; mini-vehicles; mid-size, luxury, sports, and specialty cars; recreational and sport-utility vehicles; pickup trucks; minivans; trucks; and buses.
 It also develops and sells battery electric vehicles and batteries.
 In addition, the company provides financial services, such as retail financing and leasing, wholesale financing, insurance, and credit cards.
 Further, it operates GAZOO.com, a web portal for automobile information, as well as engages in telecommunications and other businesses.
 It offers vehicles under the Toyota and Lexus brand names.
 Toyota Motor Corporation was founded in 1933 and is headquartered in Toyota, Japan.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.